-Using an accredited laboratory adds confidence the work being performed is completed in accordance with nationally recognized standards and procedures, and with proper equipment.
-The accreditation process involves an on-site laboratory assessment including staff certifications and training records inspection, equipment calibration and maintenance, checking records and documents, and quality manual evaluation.
+Using an accredited laboratory (lab) adds confidence the work being performed is completed in accordance with nationally and internationally recognized standards and procedures, and with proper equipment.
+The accreditation process involves an on-site lab assessment including detailed inspections of records and equipment.
 Firms must have management and technical staff that meet accreditation body requirements.
-When a company chooses a laboratory to become accredited, it is not an easy path to take.
+When a company chooses a lab to become accredited, it is not an easy path to take.
 The firm must make quality a top priority.

-An accredited laboratory is one that has taken the steps by an independent accreditation agency to gain formal recognition of technical competence in certain types of testing, calibration, and measurements.
-These steps can vary by agency, but typically include an on-site assessment, test procedure demonstrations, management and technician credential evaluations, and a corrective action response to any nonconformities noted during the audit process.
-After corrective action response, submission and resolution, the laboratory is added to the agency’s list of accredited labs, and may mention its accreditation in marketing materials.
-Most projects require third-party testing laboratories to be accredited.
+An accredited lab is one that has taken the steps by an independent accreditation agency to gain formal recognition of technical competence in certain types of testing, calibration, and measurements.
+After any necessary corrective action response, submission, and resolution, the lab is added to the agency’s list of accredited labs, and may mention its accreditation in marketing materials.
+Most construction projects require third-party testing labs to be accredited.

-The accreditations a laboratory chooses to obtain can depend on several factors.
+The accreditations a lab chooses to obtain can depend on several factors.
 The scope of tests the laboratory performs may dictate what accreditations are best suited.
 The scope can include various subfields of Construction Materials Testing (CMT) to include cement, concrete, masonry, soil, rock, aggregate, asphalt mixtures, and steel.
-The accreditation required by local jurisdiction or project specifications may drive the selection of the agency as well.
-Some of the accreditation agencies include AASHTO re:source, CCRL (Cement and Concrete Reference Laboratory), A2LA (American Association for Laboratory Accreditation), NVLAP (National Voluntary Laboratory Accreditation Program), CMEC (Construction Materials Engineering Council) and USACOE (United States Army Corps of Engineers).
-These agencies are typically used by laboratories performing testing for geotechnical and materials engineering services.
+The accreditation required by a local jurisdiction or project specifications may drive the selection of the agency as well.
+Some of the accreditation agencies include AASHTO re:source (formerly AMRL), CCRL (Cement and Concrete Reference Laboratory), A2LA (American Association for Laboratory Accreditation), NVLAP (National Voluntary Laboratory Accreditation Program), ISO 17025, CMEC (Construction Materials Engineering Council) and USACE (United States Army Corps of Engineers).
+These agencies are typically used by labs performing testing for geotechnical and materials engineering services.